Skip to main content

 A Statutory Paternity Leave and Pay Request Form for use in England and Wales must contain several key elements to comply with the Paternity and Adoption Leave Regulations 2002.
 Failure to include the required information may result in the employer declining to process the leave, potentially exposing the employee to loss of statutory paternity pay and leave entitlement, and requiring a fresh notice to be submitted.

 First, the form must identify the employee clearly, including their full name, employee number, department, and employer.
 These details allow the employer to verify the employee's employment history, calculate the qualifying week, and determine eligibility for both statutory paternity leave and Statutory Paternity Pay.
-The employee's department and manager details help ensure the form reaches the correct HR contact and enables prompt arrangement of cover during the leave period.
+The employee's department and manager details help confirm the form reaches the correct HR contact and enables prompt arrangement of cover during the leave period.

 Second, the form must state the employee's relationship to the child — whether they are the father, spouse, civil partner, or partner of the child's mother or primary adopter.
 This confirms that the employee satisfies the relationship test under regulation 4 of the Paternity and Adoption Leave Regulations 2002.
 The relationship determines the applicable statutory basis for the leave, and the declaration must be accurate, as providing a false relationship declaration may constitute a criminal offence.